Mvarkus/makiRouter/README.md

 Usually you will use patterns like: id, name, token, pid, uid etc.

-Instead of defining these in each route, you can predefine them in getSharedPatterns method, which is located in MakiGon\MakiRouter class.
+Instead of defining these in each route, you can predefine them in getSharedPatterns method, which is located in Mvarkus\MakiRouter class.

 The method simply returns array of patterns, the array will be used by every route to check for replacement patterns.